DanielTyebkhan/MTH-117-Project-3/README.md

 # MTH-117-Project-3
-Calc Project to Calculate Riemann Sums on an Image
+Calculus Project to Calculate Riemann Sums on an Image